iamclint/Zeal/README.md

 * Key binds for frequent map actions (configure in EQ Options->Keyboard->UI)
 * The /map command

-Most of the default map settings are stored in the zeal.ini file of the root Everquest directory.
 The defaults are updated when adjusting settings in the Zeal options map tab.
 The size and position of the internal map window is stored as part of the UI_character.ini files like normal game windows.
 The key binds and /map commands create temporary changes unless the